nightowlcasino/rng-svc/README.md

 }
 ```

-## NATS publish/subscribe
+## RNG service

-In order to provide the user with the generated random number before it is officially written to the ERG blockchain we provide the combined hashes data to the user by using the NATS message queue.
+In order to provide the user with the generated random number before it is officially written to the ERG blockchain we provide the combined hashes data to the user by using the NATS publish/subscribe messaging queue.
 In this design the oracle scanner will publish every new combined hash data structure to the `eth.hash` subject and the RNG service application will be a subscriber.

 The RNG service app will act like a controller and provide an endpoint where it listens to frontend client requests and responds with a random number based on the game that requested it.
 The workflow will look like the following, if a user is playing roulette and submits a bet, it will get added the data structure as shown above.
 The RNG service will eventually get ETH hash and ERG bet box id from the NATS message queue.
 It then gets added to a hash map where the key is the box Id and the value is the random number.